madcatter39/learning-python/README.md

 This is a place for python experiments by Erik.

-This change was made in a Got Codespace.
+This change was made in a Git Codespace.